jmeji011/rshell/README.md

 #rshell
 rshell is an imitation of the BASH terminal.
 This implementation allows the use of connectors such as `||`, `&&` and `;`.
 Anything after a `#` is a comment and is ignored by the program.
+The command `exit` closes the program.

 #How to run rshell
 ```